IBM-Cloud/openwhisk-slackapp/README.md

 ### Set the callback URL for authentication

 1. Under OAuth and Permissions, add a new Redirect URL.
-This URL will be called when a user installs your application in his team.
-It should point to the slackapp-register web action.
-The URL will look like `https://openwhisk.ng.bluemix.net/api/v1/web/your-org_your-space/slackapp/slackapp-registry`
+This URL will be called when a user installs your application in a team.
+It should point to the `slackapp-register` web action.
+The URL should look like `https://openwhisk.ng.bluemix.net/api/v1/web/your-org_your-space/slackapp/slackapp-registry`

    ![](xdocs/app-setoauth.png)